XtheSpaceCowboy/superuser-cluster/README.md

  - Note: We can further create more user categories - but for now, let's just bucket all of them as existing users.

 # Dataset
-The public database used is "Telco Customer Churn" in https://www.kaggle.com/datasets/blastchar/telco-customer-churn.
+The public database used is [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn). from Kaggle
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
 The raw data contains 7043 rows (customers) and 21 columns (features).

 # Requirements